 The fourth wall breaking in Sonic The Hedgehog has been a thing ever since the beginning, with the main character famously tapping his toes impatiently while looking at the player.
 Indeed, the blue hedgehog seems to be completely aware of his existence as a mere videogame character.
 As a logical conclusion, he should also be aware of his null chances of survival, unless someone is guiding him through the traps and enemies.

 Thus we need to wonder: has he also recognized that, as it is evident, his main cause of pain is the very same player?
-Sonic is nothing more than a pawn in someone else’s game and his continued suffering mirrors our fun.
+Sonic is nothing more than a pawn in someone else’s game and his continued suffering seemes to mirror our fun.
 This might also explain why he’s so impatient: at least, he thinks, be merciful and make the suffering end as quickly as possible, please.
 In Sonic’s world, the player imbues the role of an Aristotelian god, the apex of being and knowledge, which knows and sees all, but cares not for its inhabitants.

-Morawiec would lament, years later, the lack of Japanese artists on the project (there was only one), which led to a single stage looking in tune with the series, while the others looked quite non-canon.
+Morawiec would lament, years later, the lack of Japanese artists on the project (there was only one), which led to a single stage looking in canon with the series, while the others looked quite non-canon.
 Indeed, Spinball graphically might be described as a bit of a mish-mash, but still, the most jarring aspect of the whole package remains the soundtrack.
 Not only it sounds nothing like the previous two titles, but it would also be incorrect to say that it would influence in any way the rest of the series.

 Adding insult to injury, the Sonic theme could not be used, because Sega apparently forgot to pay the rights, not realizing the theme had been credited to composer Masao Namakura’s band Dreams Come True.
 The STI musician, Howard Drossin, had to come up with a new main menu theme at the last minute, composing it in a couple of hours.
 Overall, it sounds like a generic soundtrack to an average Genesis game, with the options menu theme having almost ascended to godlike meme level.
 Or perhaps, devil-like would be more appropriate.